ibm-cloud-docs/vpc/troubleshooting.md

 {: #troubleshoot-no-response}
 {: api}

-If the API is no longer returning any JSON, it is likely your IAM token has expired and needs to be refreshed.
+If the API is no longer returning any JSON, it is likely your IAM token expired and needs to be refreshed.
 Log in to IBM Cloud again or refresh your token by running `iam_token=$(ibmcloud iam oauth-tokens | awk '/IAM/{ print $4; }')`.

 ## Cannot delete resources